turanszkij/WickedEngine/README.md

 * *Before enabling the Vulkan API, you must first also compile SPIR-V shaders.
 This step is not yet included in the standard build process.
 First, run the "generate_shader_buildtask_spirv.py"
 Python script which will generate the SPIR-V shader building program "build_SPIRV.bat".
 Run "build_SPIRV.bat" to build all HLSL shaders as SPIR-V bytecode format for Vulkan.
 Shader loading after this is automatic if you start the application with Vulkan support.
-This feature is experimental, not tested thoroughly yet.

-* **To load HLSL 6 shaders, replicate the exact steps as with SPIR-V above(*), but the python script you should run is called "generate_shader_buildtask_hlsl6.py" which will generate "build_HLSL6.bat".
+* **To load HLSL 6 shaders, first, run the "generate_shader_buildtask_hlsl6.py" Python script which will generate the HLSL6 shader building program "build_HLSL6.bat".
+Run "build_HLSL6.bat" to build all HLSL shaders as HLSL6 bytecode format for DirectX12.
-This feature is experimental, not tested thoroughly yet.

 <br/>